 - Trim the nail at a 45-degree angle, being careful to avoid the quick (which is the soft cuticle rich in blood vessels and nerves contained in the nail).
 If you accidentally cut the nail too short and it bleeds, don’t panic.
 A quick dab with some silver nitrate will stop the bleeding quickly.
 If the bleeding does not stop, seek Veterinary help.

 - Finish the nail trim with lots of praise and treats!

 If this process is too difficult or stressful, do not despair.
 Your trusted Veterinarian or groomer can tackle this task, as an alternative.

-Health issues stemming from un-trimmed nails are something that is dealt with all too often at London Humane Society.
-Help us continue to provide medical care and shelter to surrendered, neglected and mistreated pets in London & Middlesex County by signing up to be a PAW Monthly Donor.
+Health issues stemming from un-trimmed nails are something that is dealt with all too often at Humane Society London & Middlesex.
+Help us continue to provide medical care and shelter to surrendered, pets in London & Middlesex County by signing up to be a PAW Monthly Donor.